MeasureAuthoringTool/health-data-standards/resources/qdm_hqmf_r2.1_patterns/qdm_4.2/encounter_diagnosis.md

 General Approach
 ----------------

-The approach follows the basic pattern that is already established in the QRDA Cat 1 DSTU R3 specification.
-The `Encounter, Performed` template will be updated to include `outboundRelationships` to a new `Encounter Principal Diagnosis` template and a new `Encounter Diagnosis` template.
-These new templates will, in turn, refer to the relevant `Diagnosis` template via a `criteriaReference`.
-The `Diagnosis` referred to by the `criteriaReference` should be in the `Data Criteria` section in order to ensure it is included in the data requirements.
+The approach follows the basic pattern that is already established in the QRDA Cat 1 DSTU R3 specification, but embeds all references (to remain consistent with other HQMF templates using outbound relationships).
+The `Encounter, Performed` template will be updated to include `outboundRelationships` to `actCriteria` representing the encounter principal diagnosis and and encounter diagnosis.
+These `actCriteria` will, in turn, embed the relevant `Diagnosis`.

-One advantage of this approach is that it can support future QDM updates that might allow authors to link encounter elements directly to diagnosis elements.

 Additional Encounter, Performed Constraints
 -------------------------------------------